hiyouga/LLaMA-Factory/README.md

 [23/07/05] Now we support training the **Falcon-7B/40B** models in this repo.
 Try `--model_name_or_path tiiuae/falcon-7b` and `--lora_target query_key_value` arguments to use the Falcon model.

-[23/06/29] We provide a **reproducible example** of training a chat model using instruction-following datasets, see this [Hugging Face Repo](https://huggingface.co/hiyouga/baichuan-7b-sft) for details.
+[23/06/29] We provide a **reproducible example** of training a chat model using instruction-following datasets, see [Baichuan-7B-sft](https://huggingface.co/hiyouga/Baichuan-7B-sft) for details.

 [23/06/22] Now we align the [demo API](src/api_demo.py) with the [OpenAI's](https://platform.openai.com/docs/api-reference/chat) format where you can insert the fine-tuned model in **arbitrary ChatGPT-based applications**.